-Most recently, on Tuesday, November 12, 2019 the United States Supreme Court heard oral arguments on the DACA (Deferred Action for Childhood Arrivals) program.
+On Tuesday, November 12, 2019 the United States Supreme Court heard oral arguments on the DACA (Deferred Action for Childhood Arrivals) program.
 The AJCU is among 44 higher education associations that signed onto an amicus brief, initiated by the American Council on Education, to the Supreme Court in support of the DACA program.
 The brief includes a statement that “ the Deferred Action for Childhood Arrivals (DACA) policy has made it newly possible for countless Dreamers to get a post secondary education and unlock the potential such an education affords," The brief also emphasizes that “DACA has been a symbol of tolerance and openness of our university campuses."

 Additional statements of support and advocacy include:

 - June 18, 2020: University Statement on U.S. Supreme Court's DACA Decision

 - President McCulloh’s Statement on DACA Rescission in Fall 2017

 - Statement of AJCU Presidents on Undocumented Students

 - Founding Statement of the President’s Alliance on Higher Education and Immigration

 - ACE Letter to House and Senate leadership